Introduction#

 Quantum computing has the potential to help solve some of the most complex technical, scientific, national defense, and commercial problems that organizations face.
 For quantum computing, as for classical, the first step in solving a problem is to express it in a mathematical formulation compatible with the underlying physical hardware.

-As explained in the Getting Started with D-Wave Solvers guide, to solve a problem on D-Wave solvers you formulate the problem as an objective function, usually in Ising or quadratic unconstrained binary optimization (QUBO) format if you are submitting to a quantum sampler (Leap’s quantum-classical hybrid solvers accept additional quantum models).
-Low energy states of the objective function represent good solutions to the problem.
+As explained in the Getting Started with D-Wave Solvers guide, to solve a problem on D‑Wave solvers you formulate the problem as an objective function, usually in Ising or quadratic unconstrained binary optimization (QUBO) format if you are submitting to a quantum sampler (the hybrid solvers in the Leap service accept additional quantum models).
+Low-energy states of the objective function represent good solutions to the problem.
 For QPU solvers, you map the objective to the QPU topology (minor-embedding): linear coefficients to qubit biases and quadratic coefficients to coupler strengths.
 The solver seeks the minimum of the resulting energy landscape—QPU solvers do so with quantum annealing—and that corresponds to the solution of your problem.

 For example, if your problem was to optimize router placement in a communications network, you might begin by stating the problem as a vertex cover; that is; you state the problem of where best to place the routers, mathematically, as the graph problem of finding a set of vertices, which represents routers, that includes at least one endpoint of the graph’s every edge, with edges representing optical fibers.
 To solve it, you might reformulate the vertex cover as a QUBO and submit that to a solver.